 \section{Abstract}

 We study exact algorithms for \etsp in $\Reals^d$.
 In the early 1990s algorithms with $n^{O(\sqrt{n})}$ running time were presented for the planar case, and some years later an algorithm with $n^{O(n^{1-1/d})}$ running time was presented for any $d\geq 2$.
-Despite significant interest in subexponential exact algorithms over the past decade, there has been no progress on \etsp, except for a lower bound stating that the problem admits no $2^{O(n^{1-1/d-\eps})}$ algorithm unless ETH fails.
-Up to constant factors in the exponent, we settle the complexity of \etsp by giving a $2^{O(n^{1-1/d})}$ algorithm and by showing that a $2^{o(n^{1-1/d})}$ algorithm does not exist unless ETH fails.
+Despite significant interest in subexponential exact algorithms over the past decade, there has been no progress on \etsp, except for a lower bound stating that the problem admits no $2^{o(n^{1-1/d})}$ algorithm unless ETH fails.
+In this paper we settle the complexity of \etsp, up to constant factors in the exponent and under ETH, by giving an algorithm with running time $2^{O(n^{1-1/d})}$.